krateoplatformops-blueprints/arubacloud-provider-kog/README.md

 - **Kubernetes Secret**: This resource is used to store the Aruba Cloud Token that is used to authenticate with the Aruba Cloud API.

 In order to generate a Aruba Cloud token, follow these instructions: https://api.arubacloud.com/docs/authentication/.

+Note that the token has a limited validity (default 1 hour) and needs to be regenerated periodically.
+Specific solution for token rotation are not covered in this chart and should be implemented by the user if needed.

 Example of a Kubernetes Secret that you can apply to your cluster:
 ```sh